 Cayo Costa State Park camping & cabins

-Cayo Costa offers a campground with 30 sites and 12 small wooden cabins without water or electricity.
+Cayo Costa Sate Park offers a campground with 30 sites and 12 small wooden cabins without water or electricity.

-Both the camp sites and the cabins are steps to the spectacular beach and surrounded by native vegetation.
+Camp sites are steps to the spectacular beach and surrounded by native vegetation.
 (Gone are the Australian pines that used to shade the area.)

 The sites have drinking water, cold showers and flush toilets.
 A mile away, on the dock side of the island, and easy to reach via the tram that circulates back and forth, you can buy ice, cold sodas and charcoal.

-On our visit, highlights included many sightings of osprey including on a nest adjacent to the campground, a dolphin quite close playing in the Cayo Costa boat-dock area, a large living conch shell found in the shallow water, views of several stingrays in the shallow surf plus so many fish jumping in the water they looked like popcorn popping.
+On our visit to Cayo Costa State Park, highlights included many sightings of osprey including on a nest adjacent to the campground, a dolphin quite close playing in the Cayo Costa boat-dock area, a large living conch shell found in the shallow water, views of several stingrays in the shallow surf plus so many fish jumping in the water they looked like popcorn popping.

 Trails at Cayo Costa State Park